UsabilityEngineering/Yak-again/README.md

 # Yak-Again

-Satisfying the need for an anonymous, proximity-based message board with college credential verification.
+Satisfying the need for an anonymous, proximity-based message board mobile application with college credential verification.

 ## Team Members